 Remove the ribeye steak from the refrigerator and allow it to come to room temperature, about 30 minutes before cooking.

-Pat the steak dry with paper towels, then brush it with olive oil on both sides.
+Next, pat the steak dry with paper towels, then brush it with olive oil on both sides.
+Then season the steak generously with kosher salt and black pepper, pressing the seasoning into the meat.

 Place the seasoned ribeye on a baking sheet or in an oven-safe skillet.